The Optical Two and Three-Dimensional Fundamental Plane Correlations for Nearly 180 Gamma-Ray Burst Afterglows with Swift/UVOT, RATIR, and the SUBARU Telescope: Discussion and Conclusions

-{\bf For the corrected Gold sample, $\sigma_{int}^{2}$ is $33\%$ smaller then the Gold sample without this correction for W07 and it is 12\% in the case of the BPL. }
+Regarding the 2D fitting, for the corrected Gold sample, $\sigma_{int}^{2}=0.34$ is $37\%$ smaller than the Gold sample without this correction ($\sigma_{int}^{2}=0.54$) for W07; for the case of the simple and smoothly BPL models, $\sigma_{\rm int}^{2}$ is 19\% and 16\% smaller, respectively.
+Similarly to what has been discussed in \citet{dainotti2020b}, the 2D correlation for the uncorrected and corrected Gold sample has a $\sigma_{int}^2$ $23\%$ and $36\%$ smaller than the corresponding $\sigma_{int}^2$ for the full sample, respectively.
+For the simple BPL, the uncorrected Gold sample has a $\sigma_{int}^2$ that is 8\% smaller than the full sample, while the corrected Gold sample has a $\sigma_{int}^2$ that is 4\% smaller than the corrected full sample.
+For the smoothly BPL, the uncorrected Gold sample has a $\sigma_{int}^2$ that is 58\% samller than the full sample, while the corrected Gold sample has a $\sigma_{int}^2$ that is 32\% smaller than the full sample.

-Comparing between the 2- and 3D optical correlations, the total uncorrected sample for 3D has a $\sigma_{int}^2$ $33\%$ smaller than the corresponding 2D correlation.
-Similarly, the 3D correlation corrected for selection biases has a $\sigma_{int}^2$ $36\%$ smaller than the corresponding corrected 2D correlation.
-The 3D correlation for the corrected and uncorrected Gold sample has a $\sigma_{int}^2$ $39\%$ and $6\%$ smaller then the correspondent 2D correlations, respectively.
+Comparing between the 2D and 3D optical correlations for the W07 sample, the total sample uncorrected for biases for 3D has a $\sigma_{int}^2$ $40\%$ smaller than the corresponding 2D correlation.
+Similarly, the 3D correlation for the total sample corrected for selection biases has a $\sigma_{int}^2$ $36\%$ smaller than the corresponding corrected 2D correlation.

-Thus, with our new definition, the Gold sample still reduces the scatter of the 3D and the 2D correlation both before and after correction for selection biases and redshift evolution.
+Thus, with our new definition, the Gold sample still reduces the scatter of 2D correlation both before and after correction for selection biases and redshift evolution.
 Given that the slope of each 2D correlation is nearly $-1$, it is implied that the plateau has a fixed energy reservoir independent of a given class.
 This can be explained within the magnetar scenario.
-Additionally, we find that the $L_{\rm opt}^{(\prime)}-T^{(*/\prime)}_{\rm opt}-L_{peak}^{(\prime)}$ correlation holds regardless of GRB class and plateau angle (Table \ref{table:corr_paramsWL} and \ref{table:corr_paramsBPL}).
+Additionally, we find that the $L_{\rm opt}^{(\prime)}-T^{(*/\prime)}_{\rm opt}-L_{peak}^{(\prime)}$ correlation holds regardless of GRB class and plateau angle (Table \ref{table:corr_paramsWL}, \ref{table:corr_params_simpleBPL}, and \ref{table:corr_params_smoothBPL}).